CyberSecFale/cybersecurity-portfolio/projects/CyberRP-Scripts/README.md

 📄 License
 This project is licensed under the MIT License.
+See the project README.md for additional author attribution and fair-use guidance related to commercial use of derivative works.

+---
+🔖 Attribution & Fair Use Notice

+This module was developed by Bobby Falero (CyberWolf001) as part of the CyberRP immersive accessory series.
+All enhancements and forks are welcomed under the MIT license.

+⚠️ If this module or a derivative becomes commercially integrated into a premium or large-scale platform (e.g., paid frameworks, VR integrations, etc.), public credit must be retained and clearly visible as:

+"Originally designed by Bobby Falero (CyberWolf001) / FⱯLE Network Solutions"

+This ensures creators can continue improving the work collaboratively while honoring its original author.
+Bobby reserves the right to use any improved public forks for his own work, whether personal or professional.

 You are free to use, modify, and redistribute with credit to:

 BOBBY [Abbiu] FⱯLERO